-As with other family law matters, dependency cases involve at least one mediation.
-However, a mediation with DCF differ in many ways from the ones for a divorce or a paternity dispute.
-Therefore, as a family law attorney, I prepare my dependency clients for them in a much different way.
-Dependency mediation differs from others in these ways:
+As with other issues that family lawyers work on, dependency cases involve at least one mediation.
+However, a child dependency mediation with DCF differ in many ways from the ones for a divorce or a paternity dispute.
+See Divorce and Paternity Mediations.
+Those differences are reflected in the way that I prepare my dependency clients case for them.
+DCF Dependency mediation differs from others in these four ways:

 At the outset, the DCF attorney will offer a written “case plan” (sometimes referred to as a “safety plan”) for the offending parent to consent to.
 Then, the attorney for the Guardian Ad Litem (GAL) will either seek clarity to some of the aspect of the proposed case plan, or simply agree to it wholesale.
 It is then up to the attorney for the offending parent to demand modifications to the case plan that will make it more palatable for the client.

-The short time allotted for the mediation restricts the amount of compromise that can be extracted from DCF.
-Even the most skilled attorney or negotiator can’t work a lot of magic within such a limited window of time.
+The short time allotted for the DCF child dependency mediation over the safety plan restricts the amount of compromise that can be extracted from DCF.
+Even the most skilled attorney or negotiator cannot work a lot of magic within such a limited window of time.
 To make matters worse, DCF, unlike the typical party to a divorce or paternity case, has no incentive to “get things over with.”
-On the contrary, the longer that DCF can prolong the time before it is forced to devote its resources to a trial, the more it pushes the offending parent to take as many revenue-generating drug screening evaluations, parenting classes, and counseling sessions as they can.
+On the contrary, the longer that it can prolong the time before it is forced to devote its resources to a trial, the more it pushes the offending parent to take as many revenue-generating drug screening evaluations, parenting classes, and counseling sessions as they can.

 Not only does the parent pay more money to the state by taking part in these programs, the increased participation by all parents sends a signal to Tallahassee that such programs need more taxpayer funding.
 As with all other state agencies, the DCF and GAL employees work primarily to justify the receipt of their own paychecks.
 The best interests of the children take a back seat to institutional self-promotion.